Post summary:

 The whole CRM process begins with a lead – the name of someone you think you can sell something to.

-Usually, a person has filled out a web form and provided you with their contact information.
+It starts with outbound and then a person fills out a web form and provides you with their contact information.

 Once the lead is put into the system, the software will then take it through to the sales process.
 It’s the CRM system that will remind the sales person to call at an agreed upon time, for example.
 Each time you interact with the prospect, you will record it into the CRM system.
 The same applies if someone else ends up talking to the prospect.